Türkiye

 El Second Courtyard It was dedicated to administration and anyone who had a matter to resolve could access it; The kitchens and stables were also located here.

-El Third Courtyard was reserved for members of the Government and Cutting, Whereas the Fourth Patio is actually the sultan's private garden.
+El Third Courtyard was reserved for members of the Corporate and Cutting, Whereas the Fourth Patio is actually the sultan's private garden.

 The Harem, where the women lived, is an addition that does not respond to the original structure of enclosures located around patios.